 The Governor Selection Committee meets as necessary to consider new appointments of Governors.
-There are currently two vacancies for Governors on the Board.
+There are currently four vacancies for Governors on the Board.

 The Foundation is fortunate to have many highly qualified and experienced Governors who are also active in other charities.
 In keeping with the need to maintain the highest levels of governance, the Foundation encourages all Governors to participate in training that is relevant and which will assist them in their roles.
-Through our membership of the Charity Finance Group and also from professional advisers, various courses are available in many of the specialist areas that affect the Foundation.
+Through our membership of the Charity Finance Group and the Association of Charitable Foundations and also from professional advisers, various courses are available in many of the specialist areas that affect the Foundation.